 Netflix has over 260 anime series and movies available to watch on their platform.
 Like Hulu, though, this number varies, because anime are leaving as well as coming to their platform all of the time.
 They have a lot of popular anime series, like One Piece, Death Note, and Hunter x Hunter, as well as originals to browse on their site and app.

 While Netflix’s originals are hit and miss a lot of the time, they still have the best library of anime originals.
-Even though Crunchyroll has originals, like TONIKAWA: Over The Moon For You, Tower of God, So I’m a Spider, So What? and The God of High School, Netflix have more anime originals.
+Even though Crunchyroll has originals, like TONIKAWA: Over The Moon For You, Tower of God, So I’m a Spider, So What? and The God of High School, Netflix has more anime originals.

 Even more so than that, though, they have more anime originals that are successful and good, like Dorohedoro, Great Pretender, Komi Can’t Communicate, Beastars, JoJo’s Bizarre Adventure: Stone Ocean, Hi Score Girl, Violet Evergarden, Teasing Master Takagi-san, The Disastrous Life of Saiki K., Aggretsuko, Blue Period, Kotaro Lives Alone, and Devilman Crybaby to name a few.
 That all being said, they have the best anime originals you can watch.